AloysiusDJ/MLND/capstone/report.md

 - _Are the techniques to be used thoroughly discussed and justified?_
 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

+This is a Classification problem as we are trying to predict if sudents will earn at least 50K after 10 years of graduation based on a selected feature set.
+A decision Tree based model could be used as a starting point and Ensemble methods below can be attempted.

+Based on http://scikit-learn.org/stable/tutorial/machine_learning_map/index.html and http://scikit-learn.org/stable/modules/ensemble.html I am thinking of using Ensemble Methods sequentail boosting (AdaBoost, Gradient Boost) and parallel bagging(RandomForest).
+This is because these classifiers make use of a base classifier (here DecisionTree as default) and improve on that.
+Error = Bias (where the algorithm cannot learn the target) + Variance (comes from sampling)

+RandomForest (Bagging): It is based on fully grown decision trees (low bias, high variance).
+Bagging reduces error mainly by reducing variance (but not bias) by making the trees uncorrelated.
+The main weakness is it needs fully grown trees hence increases computational complexity of the model.
+Can be slow to score as the complexity increases.
+Its main strength is ability to handle outliers and noise.
+Also it works fast and off the shelf and typically avoids overfitting.
+This is a good model for the data as the dataset is not too large or complex and is generally considered a safe bet.

+AdaBoost, GradientBoost (Boosting): Boosting is based on weak learners (high bias, low variance).Boosting reduces error mainly by reducing bias (and also to some extent variance), by aggregating the output from many models.
+Its main weakness is inability to handle outliers and noise and can overfit.
+It is complex to do tuning with several hyperparameters and finding a stopping point, But it performs well with higher complexities and is fast.
+They give better results but much harder to train.
+These are good models for the data as they are very powerful and as the data has been preprocessed for outliers.
+I guess GradientBoosting is used in most winning Kaggle competitions for a reason.

+GradientBoost can be thought of a specific type of AdaptiveBoosting.
+The main difference is in AdaBoost boosting is done by increasing the weight of incorrect observations so subsequent iterations concentrate on those, whereas in GradientBoost gradient descent logic is used to minimize the loss function when adding trees.
+In a sense GradientBoost is generic enough to be used for more situations than AdaBoost.

+I am thinking of starting with the default parameters for these algorithms, and then fine tune them later to see if they make a difference in accuracy scores.

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_